PulkitChangoiwala/PulkitChangoiwala/README.md

 <br />

-I am a pre-final year student at Indian Institute of Technology, Guwahati.
+I am a final year student at Indian Institute of Technology, Guwahati.
 I like exploring tech and building new stuffs.
 I Love reading about products and startups.
 Also, I am an ardent book reader.
 I do Competitive Programming and development coding.
 I work mainly on Django framework but started learning Android Programming recently.
 I occassionally design!
 Always ready to discuss new stuffs and products.
 Catch me on Twitter.

   <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />